Hammer DeRoburt: Foreign affairs

 In his final term, DeRoburt's government filed a case against Australia in the International Court of Justice for not rehabilitating mined-out areas of the island.
 His last public appearance was in the ICJ hearing in November 1991.

-Personal
+Personal life

 DeRoburt married Lukale Rowena Harris in 1950, with whom he had one daughter.
 He was predeceased by his wife and died on 15 July 1992 while in Melbourne for medical treatment.
 He was accorded a state funeral, before being buried in Boe cemetery, Nauru.

 He was given an honorary knighthood by Queen Elizabeth II in 1982.

 DeRoburt is credited with popularising Australian rules football to Nauru, which became the national sport.